 RELATED: Coverdell ESA versus 529 plan

-To avoid paying taxes and penalty on a 529 rollover if you’ve already done one in the last 12 months, you’ll just need to designate another qualifying family member as the beneficiary on the new account.
-According to IRS Publication 970, this can be a sibling, spouse or even a first cousin.
-Beneficiary changes can be done as often as you need, so after you rollover your funds you can simply change the beneficiary back to the first child.
+To avoid paying taxes and penalties on a 529 rollover if you’ve already done one in the last 12 months, you’ll just need to designate another qualifying family member as the beneficiary on the new account.
+According to IRS Publication 970, this can be a sibling, spouse, or even a first cousin.
+Beneficiary changes can be done as often as you need, so after you roll over your funds you can simply change the beneficiary back to the first child.

 Changing the beneficiary can also help if you want to make more than two investment changes during a calendar year.
 The IRS allows two investment option changes during a calendar year, but if you want to make a third change you can request a beneficiary change along with the investment option change request.